 Whatever scanning method you go for, make sure your documents are in the best condition for crisp, clear scanning:

-- Try to ensure your documents aren’t creased or folded
+- Try to ensure your documents aren’t creased, folded, or discolored

 - Make sure details aren’t faded